On Jan. 6, 1773, an African-American slave named Felix delivered a written request to the Massachusetts General Court. In it, he asked to end slavery.

-Felix’s petition reflected the talk circulating in Boston just before the American Revolution – talk of freedom and liberty and the pursuit of happiness.
+Felix’s petition reflected the talk circulating in Boston just before the American Revolution.
+Talk of freedom and liberty and the pursuit of happiness.

 “We have no Property,” he wrote.
 “We have no Wives.
 No Children.
 We have no City.
 No Country.
 But we have a Father in Heaven, and we are determined, as far as his Grace shall enable us, and as far as our degraded contemptuous Life will admit, to keep all his Commandments.”

-It was the beginning of the end of slavery in Massachusetts.
+Those words began the end of slavery in Massachusetts.

-More bondsmen would petition the Massachusetts government in the next few years: Peter Bestes and ‘other slaves’ on April 20, 1773, ‘A grate number of blackes,’ on May 25, 1774 and a ‘great number of negroes’ on Jan.
+More bondsmen would then petition the Massachusetts government in the next few years.
+They included Peter Bestes and ‘other slaves’ on April 20, 1773.
+They also included ‘A grate number of blackes,’ on May 25, 1774 and a ‘great number of negroes’ on Jan.
 13, 1777.

-He wrote, in his decision, “ a different idea has taken place with the people of America, more favorable to the natural rights of mankind, and to that natural, innate desire of Liberty, with which Heaven (without regard to color, complexion, or shape of noses) features) has inspired all the human race.’
+That idea, wrote Cushing, was “more favorable to the natural rights of mankind, and to that natural, innate desire of Liberty, with which Heaven (without regard to color, complexion, or shape of noses–features) has inspired all the human race.”

 He then ruled slavery contradicted the constitution’s statement that ‘men are born free and Equal.’
 And thus his decision effectively ended slavery in Massachusetts.